-"Rented dwellings will be redeemed...
-The previous house-owner will be paid the value of his house to the last farthing.
-Hitherto the tenant has paid rent as his tribute to the perpetual title of capital, now, from the day when the redemption of rented dwellings is proclaimed, the exactly fixed sum paid by the tenant will become the annual instalment paid for the dwelling which has passed into his possession...
-Society ... transforms itself in this way into a totality of free and independent owners of dwellings."^a
+Rented dwellings will be redeemed....
+The previous houseowner will be paid the value of his house to the last farthing.
+Whereas rent represents, as previously, the tribute which the tenant pays to the perpetual title of capital, from the day when the redemption of rented dwellings is proclaimed the exactly fixed sum paid by the tenant will become the annual instalment paid for the dwelling which has passed into his possession....
+Society... transforms itself in this way into a totality of free and independent owners of dwellings.

-The Proudhonist finds it a crime against eternal justice that the house-owner can without working obtain ground rent and interest^b out of the capital he has invested in the house.
+The Proudhonist finds it a crime against eternal justice that the house-owner can without working obtain ground rent and interest out of the capital he has invested in the house.
 He decrees that this must cease, that capital invested in houses shall no longer yield interest; nor ground rent either, so far as it represents purchased landed property.
 Now we have seen that the capitalist mode of production, the basis of present-day society, is in no way affected hereby.
 The pivot on which the exploitation of the worker turns is the sale of his labour power to the capitalist and the use which the capitalist makes of this transaction, the fact that he compels the worker to produce far more than the paid value of his labour power amounts to.
-It is this transaction between capitalist and worker which produces all the surplus value afterwards divided in the form of ground rent, commercial profit, interest on capital,^c taxes, etc., among the diverse varieties of capitalists and their servitors.
-And now our Proudhonist comes along and believes that if we were to prohibit one single variety of capitalists, and at that of capitalists who purchase no labour power directly and therefore also cause no surplus value to be produced, from making profit or receiving interest,^d it would be a step forward!
-The mass of unpaid labour taken from the working class would remain exactly the same even if house-owners were to be deprived tomorrow of the possibility of receiving ground rent and interest.^e However, this does not prevent our Proudhonist from declaring:

-"The abolition of rented dwellings is thus one of the most fruitful and magnificent aspirations which have ever sprung from the womb of the revolutionary idea and it must become one of the primary demands of the Social-Democracy."^f a [A. Mülberger,] op. cit., Der Volksstaat, No. 12, February 10, 1872 --- Ed.
+It is this transaction between capitalist and worker which produces all the surplus value afterwards divided in the form of ground rent, commercial profit, interest on capital, taxes, etc., among the diverse varieties of capitalists and their servitors.
+And now our Proudhonist comes along and believes that if we were to prohibit one single variety of capitalists, and at that of capitalists who purchase no labour power directly and therefore also cause no surplus value to be produced, from making profit or receiving interest, it would be a step forward!
+The mass of unpaid labour taken from the working class would remain exactly the same even if house-owners were to be deprived tomorrow of the possibility of receiving ground rent and interest.
+However, this does not prevent our Proudhonist from declaring, "The abolition of rented dwellings is thus one of the most fruitful and magnificent aspirations which has ever sprung from the womb of the revolutionary idea and it must become one of the primary demands of the Social-Democracy."